Intuitive criterion: Formal definition

-Criticisms

-Other game theorists have criticized the intuitive criterion and suggested alternative refinements such as Universal Divinity.

 Example

 In the standard Spence signaling game, with two types of senders, a continuum of pooling equilibrium persist under solution concepts such as sequential equilibrium and perfect bayesian equilibrium.
 But the Cho-Kreps intuitive criterion eliminates all pooling equilibria.
 In the same game, there is also a continuum of separating equilibria, but the intuitive criterion eliminates all the separating equilibria except for the most efficient one -- the one where low-ability types are exactly indifferent between acquiring the amount of education that high-ability types do and not acquiring any education at all.

 A sketch of a typical model shows why (this model is worked out more fully in signalling games).
 Suppose the abilities of low and high types of worker are 0 and 10, with equal probability, that in equilibrium the employer will pay the worker his expected ability, and that the cost of education $s$ is $s$ for high-ability workers and $2s$ for low-ability workers.
 There would be a continuum of separating equilibria with $s^*\in [5, 10]$ and of pooling equilibria with $s^* \in [0, 2.5]$.
 The intuitive criteria would rule out a separating equilibrium such as $s^*=6$ for the high type and $s=0$ for the low type because the high-ability worker could profitably deviate to, for example, $s=5.1$.
 That is because if the employer still believe the worker is high-ability, his payoff is higher than with $s=6$, receiving the same salary of 10 but paying less for education, while the low-ability worker does worse even if his deviation persuades employers that he has high ability, because although his wage would rise from 0 to 10, his signal cost would rise from 0 to 2*5.1.
 Thus, it is reasonable for the employer to believe that only a high-ability worker would ever switch to $s^*=5.1$.
 This argument applies to all separating equilibria with $s^*>5$.

 The intuitive criterion also rules out all pooling equilibria.
 Consider the equilibrium in which both types choose $s^*=0$ and receive the expected ability of 5 as their wage.
 If a worker deviates to $s=4$ (for example), the intuitive criterion says that employers must believe he is the high type.
 That is because if they do believe, and he really is the high type, his payoff will rise from 5 - 0 = 5 to 10 - 4 = 6, but if he were the low type, his payoff would fall from 5 - 0 = 5 to 10 - 2*4 = 2.
 This argument can be applied to any of the pooling equilibria.